gwcoffey/gwcoffey.com/hugo/content/posts/2023-07-15-machines-dont-understand-math/index.md

 The actual math is "done" in step 5, but that step doesn't have access to details about the encodings involved.
 It is only dumbly carrying out the transformation steps.

 So at a high level, you started with a picture drawn by hand by a person, and finger touches aimed by a person, and through a series of encode-translate-decode steps, you ended up with a picture of the answer.
 Every one of those encode/decode steps was defined by a person thinking about the local problem at hand.

+In fact in the earliest computers, all this raw encoding was done entirely by hand.
+If you wanted to get those computers to do some math, you had to manually encode your input values into the expected binary form before running the program.
+And then manually decode the result.
+Today this process is somewhat more hidden from you because the computing device typically has *input-* and *output-methods* that assume certain encodings and adapt to your senses.
+Things like screens that show pictures to your eyes and cameras that "see" the world.
+Touchscreens that interpret your finger movements and vibration motors that trigger your touch sense.
+And speakers that make sounds you can hear and microphones that can listen to you.
+All of these have built in encoders and decoders designed by people.

 ---